Shiryou/BirP/README.md

 Before you install the Birthright Preservation Patch, make sure you have Birthright: The Gorgon's Alliance and Patch 1.4 already installed.
 You can refer to the [installation guide][kw-install].

-To install the Birthright Preservation Patch, download the latest ZIP archive from the [ModDB][moddb] page and extract the files into your installation folder.
+To install the Birthright Preservation Patch, download the latest ZIP archive from the [ModDB][moddb-birp] page and extract the files into your installation folder.

 ## Changelog